Surgery for pancreatic cancer

 Pancreatic surgery is done to treat cancer of the pancreas gland.

 The pancreas is located behind the stomach, between the duodenum (the first part of the small intestine) and the spleen, and in front of the spine.
 It helps in food digestion.
-The gland has three parts called the head (the wider end), middle, and tail.
+The pancreas has three parts called the head (the wider end), middle, and tail.
 All or part of the pancreas is removed depending on the location of the cancer tumor.

 - The extent of the surgery